changswap/changswap-document/get-started/connection-guide.md

 {% tab title="SafePal" %}
 ![](<../.gitbook/assets/image (26) (1).png>)

 SafePal is available as both a software and hardware wallet.
-The wallet is easy to install and create, and comes ready to support BEP2 (Binance Chain) and BEP20 (BNB Smart Chain) right away.
+The wallet is easy to install and create, and comes ready to support BEP2 (Binance Chain) and BEP20 (Bitkub Chain) right away.

 ### **Android and iOS**